On the existence of supporting broken book decompositions for contact forms in dimension 3: Introduction

 \section{Introduction}

 On a closed $3$-manifold $M$, the {\it Giroux correspondence} asserts that every contact structure $\xi$ is carried by {\it some} open book decomposition of $M$: there exists a Reeb vector field for~$\xi$ transverse to the interior of the pages and tangent to the binding~\cite{Gi}.
-The dynamics of this specific Reeb vector field is then captured by its first-return map on a page, which is a flux zero area preserving diffeomorphism of a compact surface, a much simplified data.
-When one is interested in the dynamics of a {\it given} Reeb vector field this Giroux correspondence is quite unsatisfactory --~though there are ways to transfer some properties of an adapted Reeb vector field to every other one through contact homology techniques \cite{CH, ACH}~-- and the question one can ask is: Is every Reeb vector field adapted to some (rational) open book decomposition?
+The dynamics of this specific Reeb vector field is then captured by its first-return map on a page, which is a flux-zero area-preserving diffeomorphism of a compact surface, a much simplified data.
+When one is interested in the dynamics of a {\it given} Reeb vector field this Giroux correspondence is quite unsatisfactory---though there are ways to transfer some properties of an adapted Reeb vector field to every other one through contact homology techniques \cite{CH, ACH}---and the question one can ask is: Is every Reeb vector field carried by some (rational) open book decomposition?
 Equivalently, does every Reeb vector field admit a Birkhoff section?

-We give here a positive answer to these questions for the generic class of nondegenerate Reeb vector fields and the extended class of {\it broken book decompositions} (Definitions~\ref{defn-degbob} and \ref{defn-bob}).
+We give here a positive answer for the generic class of nondegenerate Reeb vector fields and the extended class of {\it broken book decompositions} (see Definitions~\ref{defn-sections} -- \ref{defn-carry} for details).

-\begin{thm} Every nondegenerate Reeb vector field is carried by a broken book decomposition. \end{thm}
+\begin{thm} On a closed 3-manifold, there is an open $C^1$-neighborhood of the set of nondegenerate Reeb vector fields such that every Reeb vector field in this neighborhood is $\partial$-strongly carried by a broken book decomposition. \end{thm}

-A contact form and the corresponding Reeb vector field are {\it nondegenerate} if all the periodic orbits of the Reeb vector field are nondegenerate, namely the eigenvalues of a Poincar\'e map are all different from one.
-The nondegeneracy condition is generic for Reeb vector fields, see for example \cite[Lemma 7.1]{CH}.
-In this case, periodic orbits are either elliptic or hyperbolic.
+A contact form and the corresponding Reeb vector field are {\it nondegenerate} if all the periodic orbits of the Reeb vector field are nondegenerate, namely the eigenvalues of the differentials of the return maps on small discs tranverse to the periodic orbits are all different from one (even when the orbit is travelled several times).
+The nondegeneracy condition is generic for Reeb vector fields~\cite[Lemma~7.1]{CH}.

+For a vector field $R$ on a 3-manifold, a {\it $R$-section} is a surface with boundary whose interior is embedded and transverse to~$R$ and whose boundary is immersed and composed of periodic orbits (it is sometimes called a {partial section for~$R$}).
+A $R$-section is {\it $\partial$-strong} when the linearized flow of $R$ along every boundary orbit is transversal to the boundary of the surface.